 - Contain IRS forms or schedules not on the accepted Forms and Schedules list

 - Are for prior-year or amended returns

-Many nonresident and part-year state returns cannot be e-filed either, due to circumstances beyond our control (we'll let you know if your non- or part-year resident return must be paper-filed).
+Many nonresident and part-year state returns cannot be e-filed either, so we'll let you know if it must be paper-filed.

 In addition, certain returns keep getting rejected because somebody else already claimed a dependent on the return or because of incorrect information in the IRS database.
-In these cases, there's really nothing you can do to "fix" your return so you can e-file it.
-For this year at least, you'll need to file a paper return instead.
+In these cases, there's nothing you can do to fix your return and e-file it.
+You'll need to file a paper return instead.